-- If you have previously had a drip inserted, tell staff about that experience. - Protect the drip from knocks and being pulled out. - Keep your hands clean and do not touch or move the device. - Tell staff if you have redness or pain at the site, if you feel hot or shivery or if there appears to be leakage, e.g. the dressing is wet or bloodstained.
+- If you have previously had a drip inserted, tell our team about that experience. - Protect the drip from knocks and being pulled out.

-Discharge
+- Keep your hands clean and do not touch or move the device. - Tell the team if you have redness or pain at the site, if you feel hot or shivery or if there appears to be leakage, e.g. the dressing is wet or bloodstained.

-HOSPITAL DISCHARGE OCCURS AT 9.30AM
+Discharge HOSPITAL DISCHARGE OCCURS AT 10AM